voyeg3r/dotfaster/vim/wiki/dicasvim.md

 Para somente exibir o full name do arquivo corrente faça:

      1 Ctrl-g   (em modo normal)

+Tip: If you type `2 Ctrl-g` the buffer number it is also shown

 # Como limpar os cartões exportados do anki